 Downtown Hammond is continuously upgraded and improving.
 In order to maintain our Historic feel and remain one of Hollywood's favorite filming destinations, the Hammond DDD and Hammond Historic District Commission work tirelessly to maintain Hammond's character.

-If you're planning to renovate, add an additional to your property or begin new contruction, the following informaiton will help you succeed.
+If you're planning to renovate, add an addition to your property or begin new contruction, the following informaiton will help you succeed.

 DDD Design Committee